mlaveaux/mCRL2-rust/README.md

 ## Tests

 Tests can be performed using `cargo test`, only tests of the Sabre crate can be executed with `cargo test -p sabre --lib` and `cargo test -- --no-capture` can be used to show the output of tests.
-Alternatively, an improved test runner called `nextest` can be used with `cargo nextest run`.
+Alternatively, an improved test runner called [nextest](https://nexte.st/) can be used with `cargo nextest run`.
 This can be installed using `cargo install cargo-nextest`.
 This test runner offers many improvements such as always showing output of failing tests, running more tests in parallel, and offer better error messages for segfaults.

+## LLVM Sanitizer

+For Linux targets it is  possible to run the [LLVM address sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) to detect memory issues in unsafe and C++ code.
+This requires the nightly version of the rust compiler, which can acquired using `rustup toolchain install nightly`.
+To show the symbols for the resulting stacktrace it is also convenient to install `llvm-symbolizer`, for example using `sudo apt install llvm` on Ubuntu.
+Afterwards, the tests can be executed with the address sanitizer enabled using `cargo +nightly xtask address-sanitizer`.
+Similarly, we also provide a task for the thread sanitizer to detect data races, which can be executed by `cargo +nightly xtask thread-sanitizer`.
+All `xtask` targets use `cargo nextest run`, so that must be installed prior.

+# Additional checks

+To check for additional undefined behaviour at runtime we can also employ the `cargo careful` [project](https://github.com/RalfJung/cargo-careful).
+It compiles the standard library in nightly with many additional checks for undefined behaviour, because we cannot use [Miri](https://github.com/rust-lang/miri) due to the FFI calls.
+It can also be installed with `cargo install cargo-careful` and requires the nightly toolchain.
+Then it can be executed with `cargo +nightly careful nextest run --target=x86_64-unknown-linux-gnu` (or `test` when `nextest` has not been installed).

 ## Benchmarks